 The main exclusion principle is that of Acknowledgement of Environmental Limitations.
 These comprise of protocols or standards which are pre-requisites to the Label Generation Rulesets.
 All further principles are in fact subsumed under these limitations but have been spelt out separately for the sake of clarity.

-4.1.2.1 Acknowledgement of Environment Limitations:
+4.1.2.1 External limits on Scope:

 The code point repertoire for root zone being a very special case, up the ladder in the protocol hierarchies, the canvas of available characters for selection as a part of the Root Zone code point repertoire is already constrained by various protocol layers beneath it.
 Following three main protocols/standards act as successive filters: